Free Social Media Impact on Students Survey

 -

-Do you feel the need to respond immediately to social media notifications?
+Do you feel the need to check social media when you wake up?

 -